minos-framework/minos-python/README.md

 ### Subscribe to an Event and Expose a Query

 Here is an example of the event and query handling.
 In this case, it must be defined on a `QueryService` class.
-In this case a `"FooCreated"` event is handled (and only a `print` of the content is performed).
+In this case a `"FooCreated"` and `"FooUpdated.foobar"` events are handled (they will print the content on the microservice's logs).
 The event contents typically contains instances of `AggregateDiff` type, which is referred to the difference respect to the previously stored instance.
 The exposed query is connected to the calls that come from the `"/foos/example"` path and `"GET"` method and a naive string is returned.

 *Disclaimer*: A real `QueryService` implementation must populate a query-oriented database based on the events to which is subscribed to, and expose queries performed over that query-oriented database.